What is the role of accredited investors?

 A bank, savings and loan association, insurance company, registered investment company, business development company, or small business investment company or rural business investment company

 This resource represents the views of the staff of the Office of the Advocate for Small Business Capital Formation.
 It is not a rule, regulation, or statement of the Securities and Exchange Commission (“Commission”).
 The Commission has neither approved nor disapproved its content.
 This resource, like all staff statements, has no legal force or effect: it does not alter or amend applicable law, and it creates no new or additional obligations for any person.
+This resource does not provide legal advice.
+This resource was produced and disseminated at U.S. taxpayer expense.

 Have suggestions on additional educational resources?
 Email email@example.com.